-• .
-Summary about Grant Thornton:
+• Summary of Grant Thornton:

-- The external audit company is independent of the company and the board of directors, the auditors perform the audit works, verifying the accuracy of the financial statements and monitoring the company's accounts for the fiscal year in which it was appointed.
+- The external audit company is independent of the company and the board of directors.
+The auditors perform the audit work, verifying the accuracy of the financial statements and monitoring the company's accounts for the fiscal year in which it was appointed.
 To perform its mission, the auditors have the right to review all the company's books, records, and documents at all times and to request data and clarifications that it sees fit.
-It is necessary to obtain it and to verify the company's assets and obligations. - Grant Thornton is one of the world's leading independent audit, tax, and advisory firms. - Grant Thornton companies operates in more than 130 countries and has approximately more than 58,000 employees. - Grant Thornton is one of the leading business advisors helping critical organizations unleash their growth potential.
-Its brand is also recognized on a global level, as one of the major global accounting organizations.
+It is necessary to obtain it and to verify the company's assets and obligations. - Grant Thornton is one of the world's leading independent audit, tax, and advisory firms. - The Grant Thornton companies operate in more than 130 countries and have approximately more than 58,000 employees. - Grant Thornton is one of the leading business advisors helping critical organizations unleash their growth potential.
+Its brand is also recognized on a global level as one of the major global accounting organizations. - Grant Thornton Company has extensive experience in the field of audit, tax, and consulting services, which made it qualified to provide clients with a series of consultations through its services.
+The company has won many international awards. - The external auditor shall attend the General Assembly meeting and verify the procedures followed in calling for that meeting.
+He shall express his opinion on the Company's budget and on any irregularities that may have occurred during the fiscal year regarding the provisions of the Company's Articles of Association or the Companies Law or the resolutions of the General Assembly.